Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 Not every sit will be suitable for all sitters.

-Some sits may be too remote for working online or not have space for a family, but this is usually obvious from the listing or further correspondence with homeowners.
+Some house sits may be too remote for working online or not have space for a family, but this is usually obvious from the listing or further correspondence with homeowners.

 Pet owners also range from people who need to travel a lot for work to holidaymakers.